 Like most great cuisines, Thai cooking has its basis in regional rivalries, although centuries of European and Chinese influences have given it a unifying flavour.

-The Buddhist religion means large cuts of meat tends to be avoided, while Thailand’s long shoreline brings a multitude of seafood to the diet.
+The Buddhist religion means large cuts of meat tend to be avoided, while Thailand’s long shoreline brings a multitude of seafood to the diet.

 Both ingredients lend themselves well to the fast fry method influenced by centuries of contact with China.
 This is the history of the familiar phat thai – stir-fried rice noodles, most commonly with tiny prawns or tofu in fish sauce and tamarind – even though the dish itself only dates to the 1930s.